University of Missouri Debt Policy

 Debt Capacity and Capital Planning

-Issuance of debt is subject to the University’s overall debt capacity.
-Annually, in concert with the budget process, the Office of the Vice President for Finance and Administration will determine University debt capacity pursuant to target debt ratings.
+Issuance of debt is subject to the university’s overall debt capacity.
+Annually, in concert with the budget process, the Office of the Vice President for Finance will determine university debt capacity pursuant to target debt ratings.
 Capacity will be utilized in the capital planning process to determine the aggregate dollar value of projects that can be funded with debt in any given year.
 Limited debt capacity dictates that capital spending will be prioritized and incorporated in the capital planning process.

 - Unrestricted Financial Resources to Direct Debt